Beauty, Destinations, France, Travel

 A collection of bottles from a French Pharmacy

-Everything they say is true – it’s busy and crowded but the prices are much lower.
+Everything they say is true—it’s busy and crowded but the prices are much lower.
 The staff sometimes seem a little frazzled with the constant rush of locals and tourists alike but are very helpful if you ask, which you have to do if you want assistance.

 This post contains affiliate links, and I may receive a small commission if you make a purchase after clicking one of these links.

 But this post is less about City Pharma and more about my favorite products to buy at City Pharma.
 Or any other French pharmacy.
 Or, most miraculously, to reorder once I’ve run out after returning home, albeit with a little disdain at how much higher the prices are in USD.
-This is still good news for you, whether you’re planning your own trip to France or at least trying to make your own home feel a little more French.

 Bioderma Créaline

-Actually – I lied, we’re going to start with my favorite product first.
+Actually—I lied, we’re going to start with my favorite product first.
 By now you probably know what micellar water is and might even have some in your bathroom cabinet.
-When I first saw this item on the shelves in Paris in 2014 I didn’t know what it was, but I could see how difficult it was for the employees to keep the shelf stocked.
-Despite not being able to read the label, I threw a few bottles in my basket for myself and souvenirs.
-I translated it later, and gave it a try, wondering why I’d never heard of such a thing before.
-Since then I’ve tried other micellar waters, but I keep coming back to the Bioderma as my skin actually feels clean afterward and it doesn’t cause me to break out.
-The bottle is perfect for dispensing a tiny amount on a cotton swab to wipe away errant eyeliner.
+But when I first saw this item on the shelves in Paris in 2014, I didn’t know what it was, but I could see how difficult it was for the employees to keep the shelves stocked.

 Bioderma Sensibio Lait